Management Information System MIS 201

 aspects of fleet operations, who were called "reporting power users."
 Every request for information was

 passed to these power users.
 A request for a report would take 5 days to fill.
-If the report was unsatisfactory,
+If the report was

-In mid-2011, ARI implemented SAP BusinessObjects Explorer to give customers the enhanced ability to
+In mid-2011, ARI implemented SAP BusinessObjects Explorer to give customers the enhanced ability

-changes as the user asks further questions of the data.
+of results changes as the user asks further questions of the data.

-In early 2012, ARI integrated SAP BusinessObjects Explorer with HANA, SAP's in-memory computing
+In early 2012, ARI integrated SAP BusinessObjects Explorer with HANA, SAP's in-memory

-(RAM) instead of on a hard disk or flash storage.
+random access memory (RAM) instead of on a hard disk or flash storage.